 The first step towards achieving a doctorate is to examine whether your previous academic studies and qualifications meet the formal admission requirements in accordance with § 5 of the Doctoral Regulations.

-It is important to note that a qualification gained at a non-accredited university does not meet the admission requirements.
 Normally, your most recent academic qualification must qualify you for a doctoral degree and the university – especially in the case of international or foreign universities – that awarded your most recent academic qualification must be entitled to award doctorates.

 The grade of your qualification or qualifications must comply with the admission requirements specified in § 5 of the Doctoral Regulations.
 Several equal-value qualifications do not improve your grades as required by the admission requirements.